bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

-All right, so the alert popped up, but why didn&apos;t the **document.write** work?
-This is a good question, and this is actually an example where I can go in, that&apos;s what was going on.
+All right, so the alert popped up, but why didn&apos;t the
+<b>document.write</b> work?
+This is a good question, and this is actually
+an example where I can go in, that&apos;s what was going on.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 70. example: alert, cont'd (43) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->